 Somewhere along the way, it became clear that the club would need a new ground, and the next logical decision would have gone something like, “So why should we spend any money on this one?”
-Apparently there’s been no answer to that one.
+Apparently there’s been no answer to that.
 Paint is peeling, stairs creak, water drips from here and there, poles are everywhere, and the toilets … well, “medieval” is not far off.

 Put it all together, and I cannot tell you how much I love Kenilworth Road.
 I have often wondered what football was like in its black and white days, before any real money came into the game and mostly men, most of them old, gathered at the ground to barely survive a game of football.
-If you are also curious about those days, you can visit them just a little north of Luton!
+If you are also curious about those days, you can visit them just a little north of London!